cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

     * Maybe even to add fields to a content type or remove some
 * Use feature upgrade Code for the complexer stuff
     * Reconfiguring certain field and content type properties
-        * The other of a field in a content type, etc.
+        * The order of a field in a content type, etc.
 * Use PowerShell when it seems more convenient
     * Uploading files
     * Configuration changes to the highest level site collection
-    * Make changes to very specific artifacts
+    * Making changes to very specific artifacts
-    * To Make unforeseen changes, stuff that went wrong and needs to be fixed in this specific instance but will likely not happen again in other deploys
+    * To make unforeseen changes, stuff that went wrong and needs to be fixed in this specific instance but will likely not happen again in other deploys
     * But do keep in mind that it will now be part of your Upgrade Process.
     * IMPORTANT: To automatically perform the solution updates and the feature upgrades. (automate as much as you can)